Frequently Asked Questions by Tenants

 WILL MY RENT INCREASE?

 All tenancies are subject to an annual rent review.
 However, we do not impose these as it is the landlords responsibility to decide on whether or not to conduct a review.
-In the event that a landlord does wish to increase the rent they must provide a minimum two months notice allowing you sufficient time to decide if you wish to accept this and continue with the tenancy.
+In the event that a landlord does wish to increase the rent they must provide a minimum one months notice allowing you sufficient time to decide if you wish to accept this and continue with the tenancy.

 WHAT IF MY LANDLORD IS RELUCTANT TO CARRY OUT MAINTENANCE?